-There are six principles and over the next several posts, we’ll do a short introduction to each one.
-There is no specific order or hierarchy, but we’ll start with Prevention, because prevention is always a good place to start.
+In discussing the six Principles of Naturopathic Medicine, no specific order or hierarchy marks them; but we’ll start with Prevention, because prevention is always a good place to start.

 How do we flesh out what Prevention means?
 It means work.
-Work on the part of you to do what you can to have the best internal conditions possible.
+Work on the part of you, to do what you can do, to have the best internal conditions possible.
 Dr. Henry Lindlahr would call the internal body “soil”.
 When we have good soil or internal conditions, good things happen.
 When we have bad soil or poor internal conditions, the body is more susceptible to illness, chronic conditions and slower healing.
 The farmer cannot just go out into the fields once or twice a year and expect a good crop.
 He has to go out daily and weekly to see what the soil is like and how best to make changes to support the soil.
 We have to do the same with our bodies.